 At The Spinney Primary School, we are committed to supporting the emotional health and wellbeing of our children and colleagues.
-We know that our school culture has a positive impact on well-being and we all have a role to play in ensuring that ours is a warm, welcoming and supportive school.
-We take a salutogenic approach to well-being and the Wheel of Well-Being which is displayed around the school is a good model of how positive action such as taking a walk in nature or meeting a friend for a coffee can have a very positive impact on our emotions and how we feel.
-We also recognize however, that everyone experiences challenges at different times in their life and this can reduce resilience and make us feel more vulnerable.
+We know that our school culture has a positive impact on wellbeing and we all have a role to play in ensuring that ours is a warm, welcoming and supportive school.
+We take a salutogenic approach to wellbeing and the Wheel of Wellbeing which is displayed around the school is a good model of how positive action such as taking a walk in nature or meeting a friend for a coffee can have a very positive impact on our emotions and how we feel.
+We also recognise however, that everyone experiences challenges at different times in their life, especially in the context of COVID19, and this can reduce resilience and make us feel more vulnerable.
 Any one of us may need additional emotional support occasionally.
 When this happens we encourage everyone in our school community to reach out to connect with a friend and share concerns.
 Where additional support is needed we would direct colleagues to the Education Support Partnership.
 We also know that Workload can have an impact on well-being and the school has a Workload Charter that can be viewed at the end of this page.

 Our school culture is one that promotes community and social cohesion and we positively promote the idea that everyone in our school community should be able to identify at least one person that they can trust to speak to when times get difficult.
 These are called Trusted Adults or Trusted Colleagues respectively for either children or staff.
 At the start of every year pupils draw around their hands to identify at least one adult in the school community that they can speak to if they need some help.
 We encourage colleagues to also identify who their Trusted Colleagues are also.
 At The Spinney we take the view that positive mental health is everybody’s business and that we all have a role to play.

 At our school we: